 Equating a brand with actual style.

 In this ages of hypebeasts and clout wars, the confusion between unwarranted brand cache and actual substance of style is becoming increasingly common.
 Chasing labels only serves to tell the world one thing and one thing only: “I’m a child with no sense of subtlety, no sense of financial responsibility, and far too much time.”
 A personal style should be curated by the self, not prescribed by a price tag alone.

 Cohesion is key.
 It doesn’t matter if certain bits of clothing stand-out alone.
 What does the collective aesthetic say?
 Stick to defined colour palettes, be consistent with the cuts.
 Doing otherwise would be like forming a band with a classical violinist, a Mongolian throat singer, a punk guitarist, and whatever G-Eazy is.
 See what I mean?

 Over-relying on certain pieces.

 It gets to a point where you need to hang up your Jordans outside of the court.
-Even if it means homeboy's gonna, like, get it.
+Even if it means homeboy’s gonna, like, get it.
 Sure, some pieces are extremely versatile.
 But do you really want to exhaust that one said piece?
-More importantly, what does that say about your wardrobe if the balance of every outfit hinges upon that one element?
+More importantly, what does that say about your wardrobe if the balance of every outfit hinges upon that single element?

 Trying too much.